 Office hours: Monday thru Friday 7:30 Am until 5 PM

-at Maine Turnpike toll plazas.
-Cost is $10.
-Signs must say “oversize load” in 10 inch high black letters on a yellow background.
+NOTES: The Maine turnpike requires a separate permit and has its own size/weight limits.
+(800) 698-7747 or 207-871-7771.
+Permits can be purchased at Maine Turnpike toll plazas and the cost is $10.
+Signs must say “Oversize Load” in 10-inch high black letters on a yellow background.
 They must be at least 7 feet wide by 18 inches in height and posted on both the front and rear.
-18 inch by 18 inch flags must be posted on all four corners of load.
+18-inch by 18-inch flags must be posted on all four corners of the load.
 Pilot cars must have 2-way radio that has contact with at least a ½ mile range.
 The truck must have a flashing amber light on top of the cab.

 The information contained in these pages is research information primarily for use by oversize and overweight trucking company drivers, dispatchers, and pilot car companies.
 While every effort is put into maintaining the accuracy of this information you must absolutely verify this information with the Maine State DOT Permits office before commencing movement.